chenaciousD/blabla/content/posts/2016-01-09---An App Designed to make Inspiration Personalized and Actionable.md

 - Scoping, contracting and engagement account leadership
 - Product requirements gathering and prioritization
 - Design-Engineering collaboration and process definition and model
-- Contribute to task sequencing, engineering velocity, project management
+- Contribute to task sequencing and overall project/product management
 - Contribute to interaction model brainstorming and development

 ### Start with Inspiration